Early Life

 Rise to Success

-Schulenberg's career began in the entertainment industry while he was still a student.
-In 1973, he founded an artist management and event agency.
-He organized concerts for renowned acts such as Alice Cooper and The Rolling Stones.
-His breakthrough came when he signed Schlager icon Bernd Clüver as a management client.
-Schulenberg acquired the ticketing company CTS in 1996.
-In 2000, CTS Eventim went public, which was a significant milestone in its growth.
-Schulenberg's vision involved acquiring regional concert promoters, ticketing agencies, venue operators, and event producers, propelling CTS Eventim to sell over 250 million tickets annually before the coronavirus pandemic.
+In 1996, Schulenberg acquired the ticketing company CTS, laying the foundation for what would become CTS Eventim.
+Under his leadership, the company expanded its services to ticketing, live entertainment, and digital solutions.
+By 2000, CTS Eventim went public, marking a significant milestone in its growth trajectory.
+Schulenberg's strategic vision involved acquiring regional concert promoters, ticketing agencies, venue operators, and event producers, propelling CTS Eventim to sell over 250 million tickets annually before the coronavirus pandemic.

 Key Business Strategies